mansourejahanian/Neural-Mechanism-of-Attentional-Blink/README.md

 Correct_vs_incorrect/functions/:
 This folder contains the required functions for decoding analysis for correct versus incorrect responses.

+## Data
+Data and stimuli can be found at https://osf.io/9syzf/

 ## Authors

 Data collection conducted by Mansoure Jahanian \